 FURTHER READING: HOW TO IDENTIFY CORE BELIEFS

-Having selected the area of your life that you want to focus on and identifies the limiting beliefs that you want to overwrite or the new beliefs you want to adopt, you can now make a list of the daily positive affirmations that is tailored to your goals.
-I suggest no more than 10 affirmations to start with so as to keep you focussed and maximise your success.
+Having selected the area of your life that you want to focus on and having identified the limiting beliefs that you want to overwrite or the new beliefs you want to adopt, you can now make a list of the daily positive affirmations that are tailored to your goals.
+I suggest no more than 10 affirmations to begin with so as to keep you focussed and maximise your success.
 Importantly, I recommend that you keep a journal and write your affirmations down.
 The written word is very powerful for cementing your thoughts and finding clarity.
 I suggest you read the daily positive affirmations I have compiled for you in the article below for ideas that can inspire you.
 Feel free to use them as they are if they resonate with you, or else use them as inspiration and change them to suit your needs.
-You will notice that the nature of the affirmations on the list are intended to evoke feeling and inspiration.
+You will notice that the affirmations on the list are intended to evoke feeling and inspiration.

 FURTHER READING: TOP 100 POSITIVE AFFIRMATIONS LIST

 Keep the affirmations as broad or specific as you want as long as they do not trigger strong resistance and make sure that they inspire you.
 Make sure that your statements are not too long or complicated.
 Remember, it is the subconscious mind that you are wanting to convince or program with the affirmations, and the subconscious mind is moved by feelings, not words.
 Finally, state the affirmations positively.
 This means to write them as positive, not negative, statements because the subconscious mind does not understand negation.
 For instance, if you are wanting to overwrite a sense of anxiety instead of stating 'I am no longer anxious', use something along the lines of 'Isn't wonderful that I have peace of mind.
 My mind always keeps me calm.'.